jmn8718/learnweb3-exercises/sophomore/whitelist-dapp/README.md

 Crypto Devs Contract Address: yyy
 ```

 ## frontend

 It uses nextjs for the frontend, it requires to have compiled the contract in order to generate the Whitelist.json and use the `abi` from the generated file.

 Execute `npm run dev` to start the client

+## NFT

+Once you have deployed the app and joined and minted a NFT, you will be able to verify it on opensea, visit `https://testnets.opensea.io/assets/goerli/zzz/1`, and replace `zzz` with your nft smartcontract.
+You can check my nft [here](https://testnets.opensea.io/assets/goerli/0xfB43253344B05aB408D82B0EF52dCb82Ca9c92FE/1)